-Knowing how to prepare your furnace for winter can keep you warmer this winter for less.
-Take these simple steps to get your furnace ready before the weather turns cold.
+Knowing how to prepare your furnace for cold temperatures can keep you warmer this winter for less.
+Take these simple steps to get your furnace ready before winter rolls in.

 The ideal time for preparing your furnace is before the winter sets in.